 Keeps your data secure

 As an E-commerce vendor, your business data is the most valuable asset of your business.
-This typically including all your customer profiles, recent purchases, product catalogues, purchase orders, delivery status, and much more.
+This typically includes all your customer profiles, recent purchases, product catalogs, purchase orders, delivery status, and much more.
 Losing this data can negatively impact your business operations and reputation at least for some period of time.